Articles & Guides

 3. Validate your loved one’s feelings

-Ask questions to determine why an elder refuses help — then you can tailor a solution, Kane says.
+Ask questions to determine why an older adult refuses help — then you can tailor a solution, Kane says.
 “Is it about a lack of privacy, fears about the cost of care, losing independence or having a stranger in the house?” says Kane.
 To build trust, listen with empathy, and validate rather than deny your loved one’s feelings.

 4. Offer options